Man dead following police-involved shooting in Fort Lauderdale; 2 officers on administrative leave - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “There’s just quite a few around here.
 You see them all the time, walking around, they do weird things at night.
 There’s a guy in a tent,” said a man.

-Hours before the rubbish fire broke out, there was another fire just a block away, damaging a building.
+Hours before the rubbish fire broke out, there was another fire just a block away that did damage a building.

-The Florida Department of Law Enforcement is investigating, per protocol when there’s an officer-involved shooting.
+The Florida Department of Law Enforcement is investigating, per protocol whenever there’s an officer-involved shooting.

 At this time, two officers have been placed on paid administrative leave.